lab-cosmo/sphericart/docs/src/maths.rst

 The normalized version of the spherical harmonics can also be computed by providing the appropriate flag when creating the `sphericart` calculators.
-These correspond to the real spherical harmonics as presented in the corresponding `Wikipedia article <https://en.wikipedia.org/wiki/Spherical_harmonics>`_.
+These correspond to the real spherical harmonics as defined in the corresponding `Wikipedia article <https://en.wikipedia.org/wiki/Spherical_harmonics>`_.
-However, we recommend using the scaled versions, that are slightly faster and provide a more natural scaling when used together with a radial expansion.
+However, we recommend using the scaled versions, which are slightly faster and provide a more natural scaling if used together with a radial expansion.

 The :math:`\tilde{Y}^m_l(x)` are stored contiguously in memory, e.g. as :math:`\{ (l,m)=(0,0), (1,-1), (1,0), (1,1), (2,-2), \ldots \}`.